 Yes...
-The native tools of Divi and WordPress allow us to easily add code for customise Divi.
-This is ideal if you are not a developer but have found a piece of code (a snippet) to copy and paste.
+The native toolsDivi and WordPressallow us to easilyadd codeforCustomize Divi.
+This is ideal if you are not a developer but you have found a piece of code (a snippet) to copy and paste.

-If you read Divi Tips, you must have seen that some articles offer this kind of "snippet to help you customise your site.
-So let's take a closer look at where to add custom code...
+If you readAstuces Diviyou must have seen that some articles proposed this kind of"Snippet"to help youcustomize your site.
+So let's take a closer look.where to add custom code...

-- 1 - The Divi Text Module: CSS and HTML
+- 1 - The Divi Text module: CSS and HTML

 - 2 - The "advanced" tab of modules, lines or sections: CSS

-- 3 - Advanced page parameters: CSS
+- 3 - Advanced settings of the page: CSS

-- 4 - The Appearance tab > Customise : CSS
+- 4 - Appearance > Customize: CSS

 - 5 - Divi theme options: CSS and JavaScript